eellama/Team-2-MICB-475-2026/README.md

 ### Action Items
 - Do AGENDA AT LEAST 12-24 HOURS BEFORE THE MEETING!!!
 - Workflow from today
 	- Phyloseq object creation by Elena due by Thursday 26th -> distribute to group google drive
 	- Beta Diversity by Florence by March 2
 	- Alpha Diversity by Owen by March 2
-- MEETING MARCH 3 -
+- AFTER MEETING MARCH 3
-	4. Core Microbiome by Kevin after Diversity metrics are out
+	- Core Microbiome by Kevin after Diversity metrics are out
- 	5. Indicator Species by Sarah after Diversity metrics are out
+	- Indicator Species by Sarah after Diversity metrics are out
-	6. Differential gene abundance by X
+	- Differential gene abundance by X
-    7. Functional analysis by Owen
+	- Functional analysis by Owen

--Overall workflow
+- Overall workflow
-	- Week of March 2: Aim 1, Revise proposal, address all TA comments to get points back
+	1. Week of March 2: Aim 1, Revise proposal, address all TA comments to get points back
-    - Week of March 9: Aim 2
+	2. Week of March 9: Aim 2
-    - Week of March 16: Aim 3
+	3. Week of March 16: Aim 3
-    - Week of March 23-30: presentation and drafting
+	4. Week of March 23-30: presentation and drafting

 # Agenda for Feb 10 Meeting